elunna/nerfhack-changelog/README.md

 * Cards of zapping still cost $50.
 These are usually only present for cartomancers.

 ### Item Erosion and Destruction
-* Objects can be completely destroyed via rusting/rotting/corroding (Evil)
+* Objects can be completely destroyed via rusting/rotting/corroding (EvilHack)
-* Almost all items are erodible/destroyable (Evil) - amulets, rings, wands, and tools are now eligible for erosion and destruction.
+* Almost all items are erodible/destroyable (EvilHack) - amulets, rings, wands, and tools are now eligible for erosion and destruction.
-* Silver items can also corrode (xnh)
+* Silver items can also corrode (xNetHack)
-* The iron ball and chain cannot be destroyed from rusting (Evil)
+* The iron ball and chain cannot be destroyed from rusting (EvilHack)
 * Poison gas clouds can rot organic armor
 * Extrinsic poison resistance protects items from rotting in poison gas
-* Monsters can wear down and destroy any armor with the destroy armor spell except crystal plate mail (Evil)
+* Monsters can wear down and destroy any armor with the destroy armor spell except crystal plate mail (EvilHack)
 * Scrolls can burn up when hitting hot ground in Gehennom.
 (3.7 introduced potions being shattered when dropping on hot ground - this just takes it a step further.)
 * Getting hit by potions of acid can corrode armor.
 Monster acid attacks and spit also corrode armor.
 * Passive acid attacks corrodes armor more often.
 * Thrown potions of acid can corrode items or armor when they hit a monster or the player.
-* Water damage may disintegrate scrolls; may occur when dipping (Dyna)
+* Water damage may disintegrate scrolls; may occur when dipping (Dynahack)
 * Disintegration rays can vaporize boulders
 * Items can be erodeproofed via confused enchant weapon scrolls or by dipping into non-diluted potions of reflection.
-* Item erosion can be repaired by dipping into a non-diluted potion of restore ability (xnh)
+* Item erosion can be repaired by dipping into a non-diluted potion of restore ability (xNetHack)

 #### Fragile items are more vulnerable
 * Beams of force bolt and striking can break fragile items in inventory.